 What is the LOSS Team of Tom Green County?

-LOSS Team is a team of volunteer survivors and therapists who are trained to respond to scenes of suicides to provide support, information about resources, and are a source of hope for newly bereaved after the loss of a loved one to suicide.
-A team consists of one survivor and one therapist.
+The LOSS Team is a team of volunteer survivors of suicide and licensed therapists who are trained to respond to scenes of local suicides to provide peer support, information about resources, and serve as an installation of hope for newly bereaved after the loss of a loved one to suicide.
+A responding team consists of one survivor and one therapist.

 What is an SOS support group?

-Our SOS support group is a peer support group for survivors of suicide.
-The group has two co-facilitators, a survivor of suicide and a licensed therapist.
+Our Survivors of Suicide (SOS) support group is a peer support group for those who have been closely impacted by a suicide loss.
+The group has two co-facilitators - a survivor of suicide and a licensed therapist.
 The SOS group is not a therapy group.
 Members of the group receive support, guidance, understanding, compassion, comfort, resources, belonging, and social interaction from others who have lost a loved one to suicide.